-Delaware requires at least 30 minutes for a meal break anytime an employee works at least 7.5 hours in a day.
+Delaware requires at least 30 minutes for a meal break any time an employee works at least 7.5 hours in a day.

 The meal break must happen after at least the first 2 hours of the shift and before the final 2 hours of the shift.

-Another exception is if only the employee can perform the duties of the position.
+Secondly, if only the employee can perform the duties of the position.

 If any of these exceptions apply, then the employee must be paid for the time spent eating at their workstations and using the restrooms.